Is downsizing your home for retirement a good idea?

 It can be emotionally challenging

-Homes are more than just structures — they're places where birthdays are celebrated, holiday traditions are carried out, and personal milestones are achieved.
-Bidding farewell to the place that houses your memories can be challenging.
-In addition to the experiences within your home, you're letting go of the familiar — saying goodbye to the neighborhood and community.
+Homes hold a lot of memories — from birthday celebrations and holiday traditions to achieving personal milestones.
+Bidding farewell to the place that houses these experiences can be challenging.
+Additionally, you're letting go of the familiar — saying goodbye to the neighborhood and community.

 Smaller homes also mean less space for decor, sentimental items, or family heirlooms.
 You'll likely have to give things away to family members or rent a storage unit to keep items — another expense.